jfrmilner/Arduino-USBRetroGamingControllers/README.md

 ---

 ## Multijoy Retro Gaming System
 With the above experience, I designed a circuit board and selector system so multiple controllers could all be connected and used on one system.
 The circuit board acts as a shield for an Arduino Micro that expands the available pins to make this possible.
 I created a quick demo of me playing popular games on this console with each controller.
-Check it out by click the below image..
+Check it out by clickjing the below image..

 youtube video:
 [![Alt text](https://img.youtube.com/vi/LYXYafwz_CY/0.jpg)](https://www.youtube.com/watch?v=LYXYafwz_CY)